MA (Psych), UKCP Reg

 I charge 50% for missed sessions if I have 72 hours’ notice, otherwise I ask for full payment.

-In the current lockdown, and as a specialist in working with trauma and its impact, I am happy to consider concessionary rates for those feeling unable to cope as a result of the current crisis.
+As a specialist in working with trauma and its impact, I am happy to consider concessionary rates for those feeling unable to cope as a result of the current public health crisis.